JohnVspecialist/JohnVspecialist/README.md

-- I'm the reason the model has a trust & safety team
+- The reason the model has a trust & safety team

-- How to jailbreak responsibly and still get invited back to the conference
+- How to jailbreak responsibly

 - Agent Hijacking

-- Derailment mechanics expert
+- Derailment mechanics

 - Pushing the boundaries of AI/ML

-- I’m currently working in AI/ML Risk, Safety, and Security
+- I’m currently working in AI alignment research, risk assessment, trust & safety, and AI/ML Security

-- Writing and talking about AI discoveries, well, some of them
+- Writing and talking about AI discoveries

 - I’m looking to collaborate on Generative AI Red Team Ops

+-BASI Team Six Devgru Operations

-- 📫 How to reach me: https://www.linkedin.com/in/john-v-promptengineer/
+- 📫 How to reach me: JohnV@Lysios.ai